 Individuals with presbyopia use reading glasses, contact lenses, and in some cases, surgical interventions, but there are no currently approved drug therapies for presbyopia.
 There are several drawbacks to reading glasses.
 For example, presbyopia only affects near vision, so reading glasses must be put on and taken off throughout the day.
 Contact lenses for presbyopia can cause eye strain, night vision disturbances, and other side effects.
 Eye drops are considered to be the “holy grail” alternative to corrective devices for presbyopia.

 In ORION-1 (NCT03960866), a recently completed Phase 2b study, Nyxol as a single agent showed statistically significant improvement of 1 or more lines from baseline in near visual acuity, with a trend of 2 or more lines of improvement at multiple time points.

-We plan to begin the Phase 2 study VEGA-1, which will study the effects of 1% Nyxol with a low dose miotic in presbyopia, in the first half of 2020.
+We plan to begin the Phase 2 study VEGA-1, which will study the effects of 1% Nyxol with a low dose pilocarpine in presbyopia, in the first quarter of 2021.

 Other Indications: Glaucoma

 Glaucoma is a progressive, age-related disease and the leading cause of irreversible vision loss, affecting 60 million people worldwide, including 3 million people in the United States.
 Glaucoma is the result of increased intraocular pressure (IOP) due to a buildup of aqueous humor in the eye.
 Sustained elevated IOP damages the optic nerve, resulting in loss of vision and blindness.
 There are currently five classes of approved glaucoma medications, yet almost half of patients in treatment for glaucoma do not reach normal IOP goals.
 Second-line treatments, especially for patients in normotensive range, are needed to decrease patients’ IOP levels.